Access-Control-Allow-Credentials

 request entirely.

 For simple CORS requests (those without a preflight step, such as a basic GET), the browser still checks the header after receiving the response.
-If the header is missing, the response is silently discarded and never reaches the calling code.
+If the header is missing, the request fails with a CORS error in the console and the response never reaches the calling code.

 Values